 Coming to a test is a great way to see our dogs, learn about our breeding and testing program, and determine if you would like to get a dog and become part of the action.
-Visitors are welcome to view the test and to attend our Saturday dinner.
+Visitors are welcome to attend.
 If you are already a member, please consider attending and volunteering too!
 Heartland Chapter Field Tests are held at the Mazomanie Field Test Grounds near Salk City, WI.
 The Heartland Chapter normally conducts a Spring test in late April and A Fall Test in early September.

 Special Training Day

 Thursday, September 10th, is an optional training day.
 Young dogs that are not testing yet may participate in the training.
 Please contact test chair to reserve your space and birds.
 Use the link below to download test information and a test entry form.

 Start time will be 8:00 AM.
 On the same grounds where we hold the test at the Mazomanie Wildlife Area.
 Our goals are to help each handler to be prepared for the test and help each dog to perform its best.
 If you’ve never tested before, it’s a great opportunity to familiarize yourself with the little details like releasing your dog on a track and for your dog to practice under test-like conditions.
 We want to help you with any questions and consult on areas you think your dog needs to improve.

 We will have both ducks and pheasants for you to purchase.
 For Natural Ability dogs, we suggest ordering one pheasant or possibly two (if your dog hasn’t had much tracking experience).
 Intermediate dogs could use a duck and a pheasant.
 You must contact Test Chair, Dave Read to reserve a spot and to order your birds.
 He will need to know if you plan on coming to the training day and how many birds we should purchase for you.